 Once it was all up I used a few extra leaves to fill in any gaps.
 Then I hit a few of the leaves with a little extra paint to get the ombré look perfect.
 I love the gradual color fade the Krylon® Brand spray paint gives the magnolia leaves.

 The best part about this DIY project is that you can completely customize the look.
-By swapping out the colors of Krylon® Brand spray paint you use, you can get the perfect look for your wedding.
+You can get the perfect look for your wedding by swapping out the colors of Krylon® Brand spray paint you use.
 Try white and gold with the green for a more traditional wedding look.
 Shades of orange and yellow will give a more traditional fall color palette.
 However you make it, one thing is for certain, you will have some amazing wedding ceremony photos! xo.
 Kara